jamesboot/rocker/README.md

 ### a) Edit `rstudio-server.sh`

 - Add relevant `nemo` locations for the `SINGULARITY_BIND` variable - add to `TOBIND` at top of script, separate by commas
+- Specify path to the singularity image downloaded previously - add to `rstudio_sif` variable at top of script

 ### b) Run script